 - The Shed Bistro – a beautifully situated restaurant overlooking Porthgain Harbour.
 Serves a fantastic selection of freshly caught fish and seafood dishes.

 - The Ship Inn – nestled in the little village of Trefin.
 A traditional cosy welcoming pub with great food, music and lots of local ales/ciders.
-Lovely beer garden to back overlooking the Pembrokeshire fields – great for bird watchers too.
+Lovely beer garden at the back overlooking the Pembrokeshire fields – great for bird watchers too.

-- The Atramont Arms – on the cross roads in Croesgoch.
+- The Artramont Arms – on the cross roads in Croesgoch.
 Traditional pub and a fish and chip shop.

 - The Sloop Inn – in Porthgain.
 A cosy traditional pub offering hearty pub grub and serves locally caught fish specials.

-- The Square & Compass – just of the road in Square and Compass.
+- The Square & Compass – just off the road in Square and Compass.
 Very popular for Sunday carvery.

 - The Farmers Arms – at the top of Mathry Hill.
 Serving hot food and real ales.